EliEngine/Reviewscan/README.md

 Consists of 2 parts:

-Keyword extraction: For this there is a supervised and an unsupervised technique, relying on TF-IDF + frequency and TF-IDF + random forest respectively.
+*Keyword extraction: For this there is a supervised and an unsupervised technique, relying on TF-IDF + frequency and TF-IDF + random forest respectively.

-Recommender system: For this there are two techniques, one based on cosine similarity of RAKE, and the other on cosine similarity of TF-IDF.
+*Recommender system: For this there are two techniques, one based on cosine similarity of RAKE, and the other on cosine similarity of TF-IDF.

 Contributors:
-Elien van Riet, David Fortini, Lu Zheng, Xu Zhang and Rudy Schueder
+*Elien van Riet
+*David Fortini
+*Lu Zheng
+*Xu Zhang
+*Rudy Schueder